tmsbrg/makepty/README.md

 This initial shell will have no PTY, thus allowing only non-interactive commands to be run.
 A hacker generally needs to upgrade to a PTY to be able to easily run commands such as `sudo` or `vi` remotely.
 `makepty` is a simple binary that will upgrade a raw shell to a TTY shell.

+## Platforms

+Tested: Linux, FreeBSD

+Untested, but might work if you compile it: MacOS, Windows

 ## Usage